-You’ll have to leverage all the job-search tools you can, including networking, volunteering, or going to job fairs and other activities that will put you in touch with hiring managers.
+You’ll have to leverage all the job-search tools you can to find more jobs for women, including networking, volunteering, or going to job fairs and other activities that will put you in touch with hiring managers.

 After a certain age, consulting a cover letter and/or resume service site should be the first thing to think about, since you may not know very well what’s going on on the job market.

-You need to show that you can do a young woman’s job or that you can do it better, depending on the position you’re considering on applying. iResumeCoverLetter is such a place, where you’re going to find cover letter and resume examples and tips on getting that particular job you desire.
+If you want to explore second career options for women, you need to show that you can do a young woman’s job or that you can do it better, depending on the position you’re considering applying.

 - You’re mature and professional.

-Women who are over 40 are used to dealing with stress and craziness while maintaining their poise.
+Women over 40 are used to dealing with stress and craziness while maintaining their poise.
 Many employers appreciate the level-headed maturity that older workers bring.